vxnuaj/Learning-Arc/02-conv-nets/02-deeper/04-Inception/inception.md

 ### **General Design Principles**

 - Avoid extreme amounts of dimensionality reduction.
-Reducing dimensionality high an order of magnitude too high can hinder the amount of valuable and meaningful information (given by correlation / variance) that is passed onto the next layer of a neural network.
+Reducing dimensionality with a high order of magnitude that is too high can hinder the amount of valuable and meaningful information (given by amount of retained correlation / variance) that is passed onto the next layer of a neural network.
 Make sure that the $n$-dimensional feature space gradually decreases over time.

-> likely while also increasing the amount of output feature maps, in context of convnets.
+> Do so while also increasing the amount of output feature maps, in context of convnets.

 - Higher $n$-dimensional representations of a given input allow for a convnet to learn more seperable, distinguishable feastures.
 The convnets will train faster.

-> a model is able to learn unique features, given that we have more activations coming out of a given $l$ layer, **quicker**.
+> A model is able to learn unique features, given that we have more activations coming out of a given $l$ layer, and provide more accurate results **quicker**.

 - Spatial aggregation (via $1 \times 1$ convs), can be used effectively prior to convolutions of larger parameter size, $3 \times 3$ for example, without losing valuable information.
 This may be due to the fact that adjacent feature maps may have highly correlated values, such that the representational power of having a multi-channel input to a $3 \times 3$ conv, might be redundant and thereby $1 \times 1$ convs are able to capture the needed representations while discarding those thast aren't needed

-> (the ideal # of output ch. probably needs to be tuned like a hyperparam, to determine the optimal amount of dimensionality reduction one needs.)
+> The ideal # of output ch. probably needs to be tuned like a hyperparam, to determine the optimal amount of dimensionality reduction one needs.
+You can probably figure this out by analyzing the Covariance matrix of the activations of the incoming inputs to the $lth$ layer.

 - Optimal improvement to a convnet can be done by **both** increasing the width and depth of the network, in **parallel**.